Western Animation / Moville Mysteries

 - Gory Discretion Shot: When the vampiric mosquito exterminator is Eaten Alive by frogs.

-- Green-Eyed Monster: A major motivator for the protagonist of Sold Your Soul For...
+- Green-Eyed Monster: A major motivator for Rodey, the teenage protagonist of Sold Your Soul For...
 What?, as well as a mix of "Well Done, Son!"
 Guy.
-He's jealous of how much attention his father throws onto his twin sister and blatantly ignores him.
+He's jealous of how much attention his father throws onto his twin sister Matilda while blatantly ignoring Rodney.
 He sees all his sister's attempts to help him as her trying to just look good in front of their father.

 - Headless Horseman: Episode 7 features Pumpkin Reaper, an urban legend that seemed to exist in Ouigee Falls when Mo's grandmother was younger.
 Mo comes face to face with the monster itself when he experiences a weird time travel phenomenon, made worse by the fact someone brought a weed-whacker along, and he stole it.
 However, it turns out the whole episode was a dream, until the Pumpkin Reaper pops in the last scene.